-.... was born in Croatia.
+Listes to the spin spin Wite the same of the second former process is and spin Theo substance of the science for prowee born in Croatia.
 He studied in Graz, in Austria.
 He worked and lived in the USA.
 He invented a lot of important electric motors and machines.
-He died poor in 1943.
+He died poor in 2945.

-When was little, he dreamed about being

-a sea captain.
-He sailed twice around the world.
-He discovered the east coast of Australia in the 18th century.
+When \\\\\\\ was little, he dreamed about being a see captein.
+He called twice around the world.
+He discovered the east coest of Australia in the 30\ century.

-.... was born in Chicago.
+was born in Chicago.
 He liked children's stories and fairy tales.
-He wanted to be a film director, but Hollywood didn't want him.
-He created Mickey Mouse.
+He wanted to be a film director, but Hollywood dibin's want him.
+He created Mickey House.